kookster/OmniAuthDemo/Readme.md

 OmniAuth::Identity is implemented like an external provider, but is resident in your app

-Need the identity and user models
+Need the identity and user models:

 	rails g model identity email:string password_digest:string

 Update Identity model to inherit from: